vhavlena/detano/README.md

 Tools are located in the directory `src`.
-- `anomaly_member.py` Tool for a detection of anomalies in a csv file (testing file) based on a given valid traffic sample (training file).
+- `anomaly_check.py` Tool for a detection of anomalies in a csv file (testing file) based on a given valid traffic sample (training file).
 Based on the particular method, a PA/PTA is first obtained from training file.
-The detection mechanism then checks whether conversations from testing file (divided into time windows) all belongs to language of the learned PA/PTA (i.e., each conversation has nonzero probability).
+The detection mechanism then checks whether conversations differs from the testing file.
+Currently supported approaches include detection based on comparing distributions and detection based on single conversation reasoning.
-- `anomaly_distr.py` Tool for a detection of anomalies in a csv file (testing file) based on a given valid traffic sample (training file).
-Based on the particular method, a PA/PTA is first obtained from training file.
-The detection mechanism then checks whether, for each time window from the testing file, the Euclid distance of a PA/PTA obtained from that window with the PA/PTA obtained from the training file is below a threshold.
-- `pa_learning.py` Learning of PAs based on own implementation of Alergia (including the testing phase).
-As an input it takes a csv file containing messages.
+- `pa_learning.py` Learning of PA based on own implementation of Alergia (including the testing phase) and learning based on prefix trees (PTAs).
-- `pta_learning.py` Learning of PAs based on prefix trees--PTAs (including the testing phase).
 As an input it takes a csv file containing messages.

 Supporting rules are placed in directory `units` (run with `python3 -m units.conv_splitter <params>`).